valensupport/valensupport.github.io/pages/web_services.md

 2. The report is delivered as base64 encoded text in the response.

-3. Using a standard base64 decoder translates the response text to binary which can be saved in PDF format.
+3. Use a standard base64 decoder to translate the response text to binary which can be saved in PDF format.
 See the python implementations below for more details.

 ##### PWS Predict Report Download Requirements